ZetsKP/InternetStuff/docs/software.md

 - [Softlay](https://softlay.net) - Windows software mirrors.
 - [Softpilot](https://softpilot.win/) - (`RU`) - A forum and website for various repacks and in general a good place for software discussions.
 - [Tapochek](https://tapochek.net/) - (`RU`).
-- [Team-OS HKRG](https://www.teamos-hkrg.com/index.php) - Windows software and various activation tools.
+- [Team-OS HKRG](https://www.teamos-hkrg.com/index.php) - Windows, iOS and Android apps and various activation tools.
 - [trec.to](http://trec.to/) - (`RU`).
 - [UltraTrack](http://uraltrack.net/) - (`RU`) - A forum for various repacks and in general a good place for software discussions.
 - [Underver.se](https://underver.se/) - (`RU`).